bykovk-pro/anyrun-tg-bot/README.md

 ## Getting Started

 Follow the setup instructions in this README to configure and run the bot.
-Once running, you can interact with the ANY.RUN Sandbox API using simple Telegram commands.
+Once running, you can interact with the ANY.RUN API using simple Telegram commands.

 For detailed usage instructions and available commands, start a chat with the bot and use the /help command.